Facilities & Activities

 Special Opportunities Include:

 UREC Night – the JMU Summer Band Camps participants will have access to our newly expanded and renovated University Recreation Center for an evening of games and fun – access to basketball and racquet ball courts, indoor tracks, swimming pools, and our climbing wall.
-If you’re interested in climbing, you will need to complete a UREC WAIVER FORM.
 If you’re interested in using our swimming pools (including a new activity pool), please make sure you bring your swimming gear and an extra towel.

 PLAYFAIR - We welcome back the Playfair team to lead our opening session for all camps at Bridgeforth Stadium.